FRAHMAN117/FullStackProject2/README.md

 Run the following command to build and start the services:

-docker-compose up --build
+'docker-compose up --build'

-The --build flag ensures that the Docker images for the services are built from the provided Dockerfiles.
+The '--build' flag ensures that the Docker images for the services are built from the provided Dockerfiles.

 Once the services are running and the database is healthy, the API will be available.

-API Endpoints
+'API Endpoints'
 The API runs on port 3000 and provides the following endpoints:

-GET /playlists
+'GET /playlists'
 This endpoint returns a JSON array of all playlists in the database.

 Example Response:
+'''
 [
   {
     "id": 1,